Bitis nasicornis: Venom

 Small doses of the snake's primarily hemotoxic venom can be deadly.
-This is unlike the Gaboon viper, the largest of the vipers, which uses a considerably larger amount of venom.
+This is unlike the Gaboon viper, which uses a considerably larger amount of venom.
 Bitis nasicornis has both neurotoxic, as well as hemotoxic venom, as do most other venomous snakes.
 The hemotoxic venom in rhinoceros vipers is much more dominant.
 This venom attacks the circulatory system of the snake's victim, destroying tissue and blood vessels.
 Internal bleeding also occurs.

 When not in use, the rhino viper's fangs are folded up into the roof of the snake's mouth.
 The snake has the ability to control the movement of its fangs.
 When a rhino viper opens its mouth, it does not necessarily mean that the fangs will flip down into place.
 The fangs penetrate deep into the victim and the venom flows through the hollow fangs into the wound.

 Because of its restricted geographic range, few bites have been reported.
 No statistics are available.